ET Speaks From Home

 Chinese Wedding Page Boy / Small Uncle

-Hope you’ve enjoyed my Chinese Wedding series so far where I have covered gifts, tea ceremony, hair combing ceremony and Yue Lao.
-This week, I am writing about ‘small uncle’ or in English tradition this is called a Page Boy.
-In a Chinese Wedding, our ‘small uncle’ have a very important role than just walk together with the bride.
+Hope you have enjoyed my Chinese wedding series so far, where I have covered gifts, the tea ceremony, the hair combing ceremony, and Yue Lao.
+This week, I’m writing about the “small uncle” — known in English tradition as the page boy.

 Chinese Wedding Page Boy Small Uncle

-Who can be Small Uncle?
+Who can be the Small Uncle?

-Their first task of the wedding day:
+Their first task on the wedding day

 The small uncle from the bride side opened car door for groom arrival